Capture of Schwaben Redoubt

-The Capture of Schwaben Redoubt (Schwaben-Feste) was a tactical incident in the Battle of the Somme, 1916 during the First World War.
-The redoubt was a German strong point 500–600 yd long and 200 yd wide, built in stages since 1915, near the village of Thiepval and overlooking the River Ancre.
-It formed part of the German defensive system in the Somme sector of the Western Front during the First World War and consisting of a mass of machine-gun emplacements, trenches and dug-outs.
+The Capture of Schwaben Redoubt (Schwaben-Feste) was a tactical incident in the Battle of the Somme 1916, during the First World War.
+The redoubt was a German strong point 500–600 yd long and 200 yd wide, built in stages from 1915, near the village of Thiepval and overlooking the River Ancre.
+It formed part of the German defensive system in the Somme sector of the Western Front and consisting of a mass of machine-gun emplacements, trenches and dug-outs.
 The redoubt was defended by the 26th Reserve Division, from Swabia in south-west Germany, which had arrived in the area during the First Battle of Albert in 1914.
 Troops of the 36th (Ulster) Division captured the redoubt on 1 July 1916, until forced out by German artillery-fire and counter-attacks after dark.